farharsayed/Farha-Sayed/AI/Coursework/README.md

-NOTE: All work here was a part of my university courswork and is not intended for replication.
+NOTE: All work here was a part of my university coursework and is not intended for replication.

 Assignment 1: 8-Puzzle Search Investigation